alpha-beta-soup/alpha-beta-soup.github.io/_posts/2015-07-04-spatial-isnt-that-special.markdown

 Turf.js!

 There are exceptions of course.
-But if you want to participate in these exceptions, I found some useful advice that notes that a desktop GIS is increasingly akin to word processing software:
+But if you want to participate in these exceptions, I found some useful advice that builds on the argument that a desktop GIS is increasingly akin to word processing software:

 > So if you’re considering a GIS career, you might want to reframe the question.
   Instead of learning ArcGIS and getting a GISP certificate, I would recommend